 In 1991 we bought the Golden Lion Milton in Stirling, it had a great location in the city center and had 71 bedrooms with plenty of meeting room space.

-As a company we have a philosophy of continuously trying to improve what we do.
 About this time we brought in a Sales Consultant, Derek Taylor, to help us improve our sales and marketing.
 Derek had been Sales Director at Grand Metropolitan when it started with three hotels and expanded to become a major hotel company.
 He has written about 8 books on the subject of Sales and Marketing in hotels.
 Derek worked with us for five years up to 1997 and greatly helped our marketing efforts.

 To improve our interior design we sought help from a London designer, the late Bob Lush.
 Bob did the design work on the rebuilding of the Grand Hotel at Brighton, the Dorchester and the RAC club in London.
 He taught us how to raise the standard of the hotel building work we did with our own squad He also had a hand in the £1.3M upgrade of the Milton Hotel & Leisure Club in Fort William.
 A Leisure Club was also added in Inverness Palace Milton Hotel in 1998.